 Rick Boyko, former creative president of VCU’s Brandcenter, sums up the entire industry in one sentence: “We are storytellers in service of brands.”
 (Sullivan 143).

 On paper, our job is to deliver leads and/or clicks for our clients.
-In reality, our job is to intrigue, entertain, and compel–to find the middle ground between the client, the audience, and ourselves and to force people pause, reflect, and act.
-We are music makers, the dreamers of dreams.
-We are the latest generation in a near-infinite lineage of master storytellers whose ranks include William Shakespeare and Herman Melville.
-Our work literally changes lives.
+In reality, our job is to intrigue, entertain, and compel–to find the middle ground between the client, the audience, and ourselves and to force people to pause, reflect, and act.
+We are music makers, dreamers.
+Our work can literally change lives.

 Want to go “viral”?
 Tell human truths.